Accelerating MPGP-type Methods Through Preconditioning: Conclusion

 \section{Conclusion}

 Approximate preconditioning in face for MPGP-type algorithms has been presented.
 The main advantage of the approximate preconditioning in face is that the inner preconditioner needs to be computed only once, as opposed to on every change of the active/free sets in the case of the standard preconditioning in face.
 This results in the approximate variant being much cheaper but typically requiring more Hessian multiplications, which are somewhat equivalent to the number of iterations in other algorithms.
 The difference with the standard preconditioning in face has been demonstrated both numerically and, in specific cases, analytically.
+We have also provided a sharp bound on the condition number of the preconditioned operator and constructed an example demonstrating the worst case bound.

 The numerical experiments suggest that the approximate preconditioning in face suffers from an increase in the number of expansion steps.
 This increase can be significantly reduced by the use of the MPPCG variant, which uses the projected conjugate gradient step for the expansion of the active set.
 Overall, the observed speedup between the unpreconditioned MPPCG and MPPCG with preconditioning in face applying the best inner preconditioner ranges between $0.29$ to $3.62$.
 On the other hand, the approximate preconditioning in face gives speedups between $2.70$ and $10.38$.
 When compared with the unpreconditioned MPRGP, the MPPCG method with the approximate preconditioning in face gives even larger speedups between $5.13$ and $13.46$.